-James served as a radiologist in Vietnam where he received the Army Commendation Medal and was recommended for the Bronze Star.
+Dr. James served as a radiologist in Vietnam where he received the Army Commendation Medal and was recommended for the Bronze Star.
 Later he was given the Leadership Award for efforts on behalf of Vietnam Veterans and contributions to the committee for the Vietnam Veterans Memorial.

-Dr. James is affiliated with numerous state and national art-related organizations and museum boards.
-He served on the founding board of the American Visionary Art Museum in Baltimore.
-He was a founding board member of the International Association of Art in Medicine and cover editor of the journal, IJAM.
-Dr. James is on the Board of Directors, North Carolina Pottery Center, and serves on a Regional Advisory Committee for Preservation North Carolina.
+Throughout his career, he brought an arts focus to radiology and medicine.
+He was affiliated with numerous state and national art-related organizations and museum boards, and was a founding board member of the International Association of Art in Medicine and cover editor of the International Journal of Academic Medicine.
+He served on the founding board of the American Visionary Art Museum in Baltimore, was on the Board of Directors for the North Carolina Pottery Center, and served on a Regional Advisory Committee for Preservation North Carolina.

-He has been a guest curator and lecturer on many art forums both nationally and internationally.
+Dr. James was a guest curator and lecturer on many art forums both nationally and internationally.
 His collections of 19th and early 20th century American art, North Carolina art pottery, North Carolina quilts, North Carolina waterfowl decoys, have been widely exhibited in the South.
-Throughout his career, he brought an arts focus to radiology specifically, and to medicine in general.
+He and his wife have donated North Carolina pottery collections to the North Carolina Pottery Center and the Chapel Hill Museum.
+They recently donated their African/American quilt collection to the North Carolina Museum of History and had given the Pattie Royster James Collection of 102 NC quilts to NC State University.

-In 1994, James won the North Carolina Carraway Award for Historic Preservation for restoring a primitive Baptist church in his hometown and converting it into a free-to-the-public museum devoted to Southern folklore.
+In 1994, Dr. James won the North Carolina Carraway Award for Historic Preservation for restoring a primitive Baptist church in his hometown and converting it into a free-to-the-public museum devoted to Southern folklore.
 The church is now on the National Register of Historic Places.
 He also restored the Bank of Robersonville under the guidance of Preservation North Carolina and the National Trust.
 He later gifted the Bank to Preservation North Carolina.

-He has donated paintings to many museums and organizations including the Boston Athenaeum, Massachusetts General Hospital, Tufts Medical School, Johns Hopkins Hospital, Duke University Hospital, Cheekwood Art Museum, the Mint Museum, the Morris Museum, Mobile Museum of Art, Tennessee Museum of Art, the Cowan Collection at the Parthenon, Hickory Museum of Art, Asheville Museum of Art, Marion Arts Council, North Carolina State University Gallery of Art and Design, the Ackland Art Museum, and more.
+He also donated various other art collections to museums and organizations across America, including: the Boston Athenaeum, Massachusetts General Hospital, Tufts Medical School, Johns Hopkins Hospital, Duke University Hospital, Cheekwood Art Museum, the Mint Museum, the Morris Museum, Mobile Museum of Art, Tennessee Museum of Art, the Cowan Collection at the Parthenon, Hickory Museum of Art, Asheville Museum of Art, Marion Arts Council, North Carolina State University Gallery of Art and Design, the Ackland Art Museum, and more.

 Click here to read "The 'James Era' of Vanderbilt Radiology: A Personal Tribute by Arthur C. Fleischer, MD."